Estimating The Environmental Impact Of Southern California’s Great Methane Leak

 The Earth-warming effects of greenhouse gases depend, in part, on the window of time being considered, Allen explains.
 For example, methane, at the time of its release, is 120 times as potent as the same amount of carbon dioxide in terms of radiative forcing—the capacity to trap heat in the atmosphere, leading to temperature increases.

-But over time, methane gets oxidized to CO2, so a specific release of the hydrocarbon will lose some of its warming potency.
-Many scientists calculate greenhouse gas effects in terms of a 20-year time horizon, over which a methane release will have more than80 times the radiative forcing as the same amount of CO2.
+But over time, methane is oxidized to CO2, so a specific release of the hydrocarbon will lose its warming potency.
+Many scientists calculate greenhouse gas effects in terms of a 20-year time horizon, over which a methane release will have more than 80 times the radiative forcing as the same amount of CO2.
 Others calculate the impact over 100 years, when methane’s warming potency drops to 28–35 times that of CO2.

-The Environmental Defense Fund (EDF), an environmental advocacy group, has been assessing the Aliso Canyon leak.
+EDF has been assessing the Aliso Canyon leak.
 At its peak in November, the leak was emitting 58,000 kg of methane per hour, or 25% of the daily emissions in California.
-To put that in perspective, the potential effect of radiative forcing from the leak’s daily emissions, calculated over a 20-year time horizon, was equivalent to that of the daily CO2 emissions of seven million cars.
+To put that in perspective, the potential effect of radiative forcing from the leak’s daily emissions, calculated over a 20-year time horizon, was equivalent to that of the daily CO2 emissions of 7 million cars.
 California, with its population of 39 million, has about 30 million cars.

 “It’s an enormous-sized leak no matter how you compare it,” says Steven Hamburg, chief scientist at EDF.